mattialeonetti/HelpOS_frontend/README.md

 # HelpOS

 HelpOS is a web application designed for UNHCR pro-bono lawyers.
 It's designed to store, organize, and retrieve case outcomes and corresponding legal documents.
 It was developed during a [UZH DSI](https://www.dsi.uzh.ch/en.html) hackathon for a class on digital platforms for resilience in crisis.
+This repository constitutes the front end.
+The back end can be found [in it's own repository](https://github.com/johndonneUZH/helpos-backend).
+A demo of the application (clipped from the final hackathon presentation) can be found [on google drive](https://drive.google.com/file/d/1JCq09xE18Tdk5GtIT_UuTQa0m7LXaHB5/view?usp=drive_link).

 ## Team